 Power BI Help!

 The main problem with instructions is that they are never where you are looking for them.
 Accordingly, we have to try to save instructions where the user is looking for them.
-So if someone has a question about a report, chances are that this question came up while looking at the report.
+If someone has a question about a report, chances are that this question came up while looking at the report.
 So why not integrate the instructions directly into the report?

 This is exactly how we do it.